zeek/spicy/doc/development/testing.rst

 running tests per above will have these included.

-Alternatively, the test binaries in the build directory can be executed to excercise the tests, or one can use the ``check`` build target to execute all unit tests.
+Alternatively, the test binaries in the build directory can be executed to exercise the tests, or one can use the ``check`` build target to execute all unit tests.

 Sanitizers